shlake/lc-open-refine/README.md

 - Handling Arrays
 - Advanced OpenRefine functions (reconciliation)

-TO learn about these topics, see the complete lesson:
+To learn about these topics, see the complete lesson:

 Library Carpentry. **OpenRefine for Librarians**.
 June 2016. https://librarycarpentry.github.io/lc-open-refine/

 # Original Library Carpentry